-- (1) The information presented in this table is as of December 31, 2015. - (2) We adopted our 2010 Non-Qualified Stock Option Plan in December 2010.
-The plan provided for the issuance of non-qualified stock options to purchase up to 2,565,675 shares of our common stock.
+- (1) The information presented in this table is as of December 31, 2018. - We adopted our 2010 Non-Qualified Stock Option Plan in December 2010.
+The plan provided for the issuance of non-qualified stock options to purchase up to 64,141 shares of our common stock.
 We ceased making awards under the plan upon the adoption of our 2012 Incentive Compensation Plan.
-As of December 31, 2015, options to purchase 2,145,000 shares of our common stock were outstanding under the 2010 Non-Qualified Stock Option Plan. - (3) In November 2012 and November 2014, we entered into written compensatory contracts with Robert C. Korn, our Vice President, Sales, pursuant to which we awarded Mr. Korn non-qualified stock options to purchase 150,000 shares and 100,000 shares, respectively, of our common stock. - (4) In December 2013, we entered into written compensatory contracts with an employee and a non-employee director pursuant to which we awarded those individuals non-qualified stock options to purchase 75,000 shares and 125,000 shares, respectively, of our common stock. - (5) In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
-The plan provides for the issuance of awards with respect to an aggregate of 570,000 shares of our common stock.
-As of December 31, 2015, 415,000 were outstanding under the 2013 Non-Employee Director Equity Incentive Plan. - (6) In October 2014, we entered into a written compensatory contract with Francis P. Grillo, our Chief Executive Officer, pursuant to which we awarded Mr. Grillo non-qualified stock options to purchase 2,400,000 shares of our common stock. - (7) In December 2014, we entered into a written compensatory contract with Wendelin C. Maners, our Vice President, Marketing, pursuant to which we awarded Ms. Maners non-qualified stock options to purchase 350,000 shares of our common stock. - (8) In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 450,000 shares of our common stock.
+As of December 31, 2018, options to purchase 53,625 shares of our common stock were outstanding under the 2010 Non-Qualified Stock Option Plan. - (3) In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
+The plan provides for the issuance of awards with respect to an aggregate of 14,250 shares of our common stock.
+As of December 31, 2018, awards with respect to 10,375 shares of our common stock were outstanding under the 2013 Non-Employee Director Equity Incentive Plan. - (4) In October 2014, we entered into a written compensatory contract with Francis P. Grillo, our Chief Executive Officer, pursuant to which we awarded Mr. Grillo non-qualified stock options to purchase 60,000 shares of our common stock. - (5) In December 2014, we entered into a written compensatory contract with Wendelin C. Maners, our Vice President, Marketing, pursuant to which we awarded Ms. Maners non-qualified stock options to purchase 8,750 shares of our common stock. - (6) In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 11,250 shares of our common stock.